rollup/rollup/docs/07-tools.md

 };
 ```

-Voila, `lodash` will now be treated as external, and not be bundled with your library.
+Voilà, `lodash` will now be treated as external, and not be bundled with your library.

 The `external` key accepts either an array of module names, or a function which takes the module name and returns true if it should be treated as external.
 For example: